teogramm/koha-docker/README.md

 The main configuration environment variables are documented in [config-main.env](config-main.env).

-For a quick start check out the included [docker-compose](examples/docker-compose.yaml) file.
+For a quick start check out the included [docker-compose](examples/docker-compose.yaml) file, and place [.rabbitmq_plugins](examples/.rabbitmq_plugins) in the same directory as the docker-compose file.

 Logs for stored under the `/var/log/koha` directory.